Haseeb-Qureshi/Algorithms-Study-Group/week6_bit_manipulation.md

   end
   ```

-2. Write your own version of binary LSHIFT (<<), which takes in a Fixnum.
+2. Write your own version of binary LSHIFT (<<) for a 4-bit binary string.
+Your method should take in a `Fixnum`.
 Pad with 0s.

   ```ruby
   class String